lewilliamsjr/lewilliamsjr.github.io/index.md

 ```

-*My name is Janera Dobson (She/Her), preferred name Jay.
+*My name is Larry E Williams Jr, preferred name Jay.
 I am a President's List alumni at Southern New Hampshire University, majored in Computer Science with a concentration in Software Engineering!
 Further down, I have thoroughly introduced myself via my Professional Self-Assessment.
 You will also find a couple of artifacts I have developed from my previous years at SNHU and will now be showcasing them in more complex and professionally functional applications which I advanced throughout my Computer Science Capstone course.*

 ```